opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 }
 ```

-The settings from the source index are not copied over, so if the destination index is not already created, the `_reindex` operation creates a new destination index with default configurations.
+If the destination index is not already created, the `_reindex` operation creates a new destination index with default configurations.

-To use the `_reindex` operation to change your index settings, create a destination index with your desired settings and then run the above command.

 ## Reindex from a remote cluster